getbubblenow/bubble/docs/docker-launcher.md

     docker run -p 8090:8090 -t ${BUBBLE_TAG}

 ## Activation
-Upon successful startup, the bubble launcher will be listening on port 8090
+Upon a successful startup, the bubble launcher will be listening on port 8090

 Your Bubble is running locally in a "blank" mode.
 It needs an initial "root" account and some basic services configured.